qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/docs/source/scripts/sgeom.rst

 `sgeom`
 =======

-The :program:`sgeom` executable is a tool for reading and transforming general coordinate formats to other formats, or alter them.
+The ``sgeom`` executable is a tool for reading and transforming general coordinate formats to other formats, or alter them.

 For a short help description of the possible uses do: